To learn how child support is calculated in Australia (how it works), check out the infographic and discussion below.

 4. Cost Shares

-• Typically, it is calculated by dividing the number of nights you have the child(ren) each fortnight by 14.
+- It is commonly estimated by dividing the number of nights per fortnight by 14.

-• While the Cost % usually approximates the Care %, it can be higher or lower due to a number of bends in the cost function.
+The Care and Cost Table introduces non-linear steps between Care % and Cost %.
+For many parents the Cost % roughly approximates the Care %, though it can be higher or lower due to the structure of the table.

 5. Calculation of Child Support